https://www.pinterest.com/ 300k Followers 100k Followers

 How Did Punk Rock Change Fashion?
 Impact Guide

 How did punk rock change fashion?
-The punk movement of the mid-1970s didn't just influence fashion: it fundamentally transformed how we understand style, self-expression, and the relationship between subculture and mainstream design.
+The punk movement of the mid-1970s didn't just influence fashion: it basically transformed how we understand style, self-expression, and the relationship between subculture and mainstream design.

 Before punk, style moved top-down from designers to consumers.
 Punk inverted this entirely, proving that clothing could be a political statement, that DIY was as valid as haute couture, and that anti-fashion could become style itself.